Soester10/Bokeh-Rendering-with-Vision-Transformers/README.md

 # Bokeh-Rendering-with-Vision-Transformers
 Establishing new state-of-the-art results for Bokeh Rendering on the EBB!
 Dataset.
+The preprint of our work can be found [here](https://www.techrxiv.org/articles/preprint/Bokeh_Effect_Rendering_with_Vision_Transformers/17714849)

 ### Sample: